8 min read

 Best for: mid-market support teams that want AI across self-service, agent assistance, and workflow automation.

 Freshworks has pushed Freddy into a more agentic direction, with AI agents that can resolve requests, recommend next steps, and support both customer-facing and agent-facing workflows.
-Pricing is more sales-led for the full platform, but Freshworks remains a practical option if you want a broad customer service suite instead of a standalone bot.
+Pricing is more sales-led for the full platform, but Freshworks remains a practical option if you want a broad customer service suite rather than a standalone bot.

 7. Ada